Swirek3331/Wall-Pack/README.md

 Somewhere in [ZPGM Clan](https://discord.gg/E3T9JxDuTP) mindustry section.

 I "archivied" this here.
-**Stalker created this**
+**Stalker created this**.
-I uploaded this here and aded translations.
+I uploaded this here and aded translations, force it to work.

 Repository owner can be always changed.